carlytaylor0017/diamond_dataset/README.md

 ### Diamond Dataset <a name="dataset"></a>

 The diamond dataset contains prices and other attributes of almost 40,000 diamonds.
-The raw data has 9 features - 3 ordinal (cut, color and clarity) and 6 numerical (price, depth, table, x, y and z).
+The raw data has 9 features - 3 ordinal categorical (cut, color and clarity) and 6 numerical (price, depth, table, x, y and z).

 The features are described as follows:

-***ORDINAL***
+***ORDINAL CATEGORICAL***

 **Cut**: quality of the cut (Fair, Good, Very Good, Premium, Ideal)